daffarobbani18/unp-art-space/README.md

 ---

-## ✨ Tentang Aplikasi
+## ✨ About The Project

-**UNP Art Space** adalah platform digital inovatif yang dirancang khusus untuk mahasiswa dan dosen Universitas Negeri Padang (UNP) dalam mengelola, mempamerkan, dan mengapresiasi karya seni digital.
-Aplikasi ini memfasilitasi ekosistem seni kampus yang interaktif dan modern.
+**Campus Art Space** is a comprehensive digital platform designed to revolutionize art exhibition management and community engagement in educational institutions.
+Built with Flutter and powered by Supabase, this full-stack application provides a complete ecosystem for artists, organizers, and art enthusiasts to connect, showcase, and appreciate digital artwork.

-### 🎯 Tujuan
+### 🎯 Project Goals

-- 🖼️ Menyediakan galeri digital untuk showcase karya seni mahasiswa
-- 📅 Memudahkan manajemen event pameran seni virtual & offline
-- 🤝 Membangun komunitas seniman di lingkungan kampus
+- 🖼️ **Digital Gallery**: Showcase student and faculty artwork in a modern, accessible format
+- 📅 **Event Management**: Streamline virtual and physical art exhibition organization
+- 🤝 **Community Building**: Foster an interactive artistic community within campus
-- 📱 Memberikan akses mudah melalui mobile & web platform
+- 📱 **Cross-Platform**: Seamless experience across mobile (Android/iOS) and web
-- ✅ Menjamin kualitas konten melalui sistem approval admin
+- ✅ **Quality Assurance**: Curated content through admin moderation system
+- 🎨 **Professional Portfolio**: Enable artists to build their digital presence

 ---

-## 🎯 Fitur Utama
+## ✨ Key Features

-### 🎨 Untuk Artist (Seniman)
+### 🎨 For Artists

-- ✅ **Upload Karya Seni** - Unggah karya dalam format gambar/video
-- 🖼️ **Portfolio Digital** - Galeri pribadi dengan profil seniman
+- ✅ **Artwork Upload System** - Multi-format support (images, videos) with metadata management
+- 🖼️ **Digital Portfolio** - Professional gallery showcase with artist profile and biography
-- 💬 **Interaksi Sosial** - Like, komentar, dan follow artist lain
+- 💬 **Social Engagement** - Like, comment, and follow features with real-time interactions
-- 📊 **Analytics Dashboard** - Lihat statistik views dan engagement
+- 📊 **Analytics Dashboard** - Track views, engagement metrics, and audience insights
-- 🏷️ **Kategorisasi** - Organisir karya berdasarkan kategori seni
+- 🏷️ **Smart Categorization** - Organize artworks by categories with advanced filtering
+- 📱 **Mobile-First Design** - Seamless experience across all devices

-### 📅 Untuk Event Organizer
+### 📅 For Event Organizers

-- 📋 **Manajemen Event** - Buat dan kelola pameran seni virtual/offline
-- 📝 **Registrasi Submission** - Terima karya untuk event tertentu
+- 📋 **Event Management** - Create and manage virtual/physical art exhibitions
+- 📝 **Submission System** - Accept and curate artwork submissions for specific events
-- 🎫 **QR Code System** - Generate QR untuk setiap karya di pameran
+- 🎫 **QR Code Integration** - Generate unique QR codes for each exhibited artwork
-- 📊 **Dashboard Organizer** - Monitor statistik dan submission event
+- 📊 **Organizer Dashboard** - Monitor event statistics, submissions, and participant engagement
-- 📢 **Announcements** - Broadcast pengumuman ke participants
+- 📢 **Announcement System** - Broadcast updates and notifications to event participants
+- 📈 **Curation Tools** - Review, approve, or reject artwork submissions with feedback

-### 👤 Untuk Viewer (Pengunjung)
+### 👤 For Viewers

-- 🔍 **Explore Galeri** - Jelajahi karya seni dari berbagai seniman
+- 🔍 **Explore Gallery** - Browse artworks from various artists with advanced search and filters
-- 💖 **Save Favorites** - Simpan karya favorit ke collection
-- 💬 **Komentar & Like** - Berikan apresiasi pada karya seni
+- 💖 **Favorites Collection** - Save and organize favorite artworks in personal collections
+- 💬 **Interactive Engagement** - Comment, like, and share appreciation for artworks
-- 🔔 **Notifikasi** - Update terbaru dari artist & event
+- 🔔 **Real-time Notifications** - Stay updated on new artworks, events, and artist activities
-- 📱 **QR Scanner** - Scan QR di pameran untuk detail karya
+- 📱 **QR Code Scanner** - Scan QR codes at exhibitions to view detailed artwork information
+- 🌐 **Multi-platform Access** - Seamless experience on mobile, tablet, and web

-### 🛡️ Untuk Admin
+### 🛡️ For Administrators

-- ✅ **Content Moderation** - Approve/reject artwork submissions
+- ✅ **Content Moderation** - Review and approve/reject artwork submissions with quality control
-- 👥 **User Management** - Kelola users dan role assignments
+- 👥 **User Management** - Manage user accounts, roles, and permissions system-wide
-- 📊 **Analytics Dashboard** - Statistik lengkap platform
+- 📊 **Platform Analytics** - Comprehensive statistics dashboard with user, artwork, and event metrics
-- 🏷️ **Category Management** - Atur kategori karya seni
+- 🏷️ **Category Management** - Create, edit, and organize artwork categories
-- 📢 **Announcement System** - Broadcast info ke seluruh users
+- 📢 **Broadcast System** - Send platform-wide announcements to all users
+- 🔐 **Security Controls** - Row-level security policies and access control management

 ---